danxfreeman/precision_ag/README.md

 Install the Watson API package by entering the command `pip install --upgrade ibm-watson` in Terminal

-Download the skeleton directory `precision_ag`
+Clone this repo to your local machine using https://github.com/danxfreeman/precision_ag.git

-Move original drone images to the subdirectory `Images`
+Move original drone images to the directory `Images`

 ## Crop Images in Labelbox